decred/dcrbounty/src/content/en/scope/index.md

 **Special Notes:**

 dcrlnd scope has some limitations, please read the linked github page before testing.

+dcrios and dcrandroid we are only interested in vulnerabilities with a valid POC and exploit.
+Please do not submit automated scanner results.

 **The following are not in scope:**